 This post was sponsored by Premama as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 I had almost forgotten how rough my pregnancy with my son Gabe was.
 I was diagnosed with hyperemesis gravidarum (HG) when I was almost 7 weeks pregnant.
 I had been vomiting all day, every day, for several days straight.
 I was working in the Clinical Laboratory at the University of Kentucky and after nearly vomiting all over my equipment, I nearly passed out from dehydration.
 I was rolled up to the obstetrics floor of the hospital and I spent the next several hours being pumped with IV fluids.
+Nowadays, IV therapy can be done from home, and is popular among people looking to tackle dehydration, as I was, and boosting energy levels.
+This iv hydration therapy session is definitely something you should look into if you struggle with dehydration, and it will avoid a situation involving hospitalization!
 I ended up on prescription medication to help control the nausea and vomiting, and I still was hospitalized several times for dehydration.
 Typical prenatal vitamins were out of the question; every variety that I tried seemed to make my nausea worse.

 When I was finally admitted to deliver my son, it took two nurses and too many tries for them to get an IV started; they blamed the dehydration and all of the previous IVs on their difficulty.
 When I finally delivered my healthy son, it was almost like every memory of the vomiting, exhaustion, dehydration, and IVs disappeared.
 When I found out I was pregnant several weeks ago, I thought I would “will” myself not to have morning sickness.
 At the first thought of nausea, I tried to get myself busy and put it out of my mind.
 You can laugh at me now, because we all know how well that works.
 Even the the typical remedies of crackers and ginger ale ended up being lawn fertilizer; I couldn’t even make it back in the door from dropping my son off at school without heaving.
 Since my plan for “willing” away the morning sickness didn’t work, I had to reconsider my options.
 Here are a few tips to help prevent dehydration and manage morning sickness.